agrc/honeycomb/README.md

 `pip install . --upgrade`

 # Usage
-Run `honeycomb` to see the help for this tool.
+Run `honeycomb -help` to see the help for this tool.

 # Development
 ### Unit Tests & Linting